-Tree biomass measurements in Finland were made in 2016 at all sites, repeated during LIFE OrgBalt 2020 at FIC301 and FIC302 sites, and are planned to be made in spring 2022 at FIC303.
-In Latvia, the measurements were done in 2021 on all forest sites, and data calculation and analyses are in progress.
-In Estonia and Lithuania, the tree stands aboveground and belowground (coarse root) biomass estimations are not done yet and are planned for July 2022.
+Tree biomass measurements in Finland were made in 2016 at all sites, repeated during LIFE OrgBalt 2020 at FIC301 and FIC302 sites, and in spring 2022 at FIC303.
+In Latvia, the measurements were done in 2021 on all forest sites, and data calculation and analyses for the tree stand biomass done.
+In Estonia and Lithuania, the tree stands aboveground and belowground (coarse root) biomass estimations took place in summer and autumn 2022.

 Aboveground biomass sampling on the grassland and cropland has been carried out in all Baltic states at the time of maximum vegetation growth - at the end of July or the beginning of August 2021.
-Samples have been dried, weighted and chemical parameters analyses (C and N content) are in progress.
-Belowground samples from the grassland were collected in April 2021 and the beginning of August 2021.
-All the root samples have been washed out, sorted, dried, weighted, and data in files.
-Chemical analyses are planned for spring 2022.
+Samples have been dried, weighted and analysed for chemical parameters (C and N content).
+Belowground biomass samples from the grasslands were collected in April 2021 and the beginning of August 2021.
+All the root samples have been washed out, sorted, dried, weighted, and analysed for C and N content.

 Moss biomass and moss biomass production in forest sites.
-In Finland, in 2020, installed moss nets were harvested in 2021, materials are in analysis for site FIC303, and the data is ready for sites FIC301 and FIC302.
+In Finland and Latvia, the installed moss nets from 2020 were harvested in 2021 and analysed, in Lithuania and Estonia in 2021 and 2022, respectively.

-In Finland, ground vegetation cover and biomass collection were made in 2020 and 2021.
-Materials for sites FIC301 and FIC302 are analysed, and data in files; site FIC303 material analyses continue in 2022.
-Collected biomass data has been used in the testing possibility to model shrubs biomass based on simplified shrubs data - the preliminary results from this method development are promising and will be further studied in 2022.
-In Latvia, the measurements were done in the summer of 2021 on all sites, and data calculation and analyses are in progress.
-In Estonia and Lithuania, estimations of annual biomass production and litter inputs from ground vegetation have been planned for July/August 2022.
+The ground vegetation cover and biomass collection were carried out in Finland in 2020 and 2021, the analyses finished in 2022.
+Collected biomass data has been used in the testing possibility to model shrubs biomass based on simplified shrubs data - the results from this method's development are further studied and evaluated.
+In Latvia, the samplings and measurements were done in summer 2021, and data calculation and analyses are done in 2022.
+In Estonia and Lithuania, estimations of annual biomass production and litter inputs from ground vegetation took place in summer and autumn 2022, calculations and analysis finished by 2023.

-Fine root biomass samples (soil cores) were collected from the Finland sites in 2020, the materials were analysed in 2021, and the data is now in files.
+Fine root biomass samples (soil cores) were collected from the Finland sites in 2020 and analysed in 2021.
 In Latvia, the samples were collected, washed out, sorted, weighted and analysed in 2021.
-Fine root biomass sampling has not yet started in Lithuania and Estonia and is planned for autumn 2022.
+In Lithuania and Estonia, the fine root biomass sampling was carried out in autumn 2022 and analysis ended in 2023.

-In Finland, fine root production measurements started by root sock incubation at 2 sites in 2020. samples from previously stated incubation at one site were harvested in autumn 2020, analysed in 2021 and are now in data files.
-Fine root production measurements are to be started in the Baltic states in 2022
+The fine root production measurements started in Finland by root sock incubation at 2 sites in 2020. samples from previously stated incubation at one site were harvested in autumn 2020 and analysed in 2021.
+In the Baltic states, the fine root production measurements started in 2022, analysis was finished by 2023.